-VI.
-USER STUDY
+6. USER STUDY

-JSSlow aims to reduce the power consumption of JavaScript interpretation by slowing it down, which could potentially have an inverse impact on user satisfaction with the web sites running those scripts.
+JSSlow aims to reduce the power consumption of JavaScrip interpretation by slowing it down, which could potentially have an inverse impact on user satisfaction with the web sites running those scripts.
 We designed and ran a user study that would evaluate the effect of JSSlow throttling on both user-perceived satisfaction, as well as measuring the change in power consumption during real-world usage.

-A. Subjects
+6.1 Subjects

 Our IRB approval allowed us to advertise our study at various locations throughout the Northwestern University campus.
 We selected the first 20 students who replied to participate in the study.
-User demographics included students from various fields at Northwestern University, both at the undergraduate and graduate level, and across both mobile OS usage as well as familiarity with smartphones.
+Demographics of this population are presented in Figure 7.
 The study was designed to take one hour, each user was compensated for their time with a \$20 gift certificate.
-Full user demographics can be found in our technical report [17].

-B. Tasks
+6.2 Tasks

 The purpose of each task was to approximate the normal usage of a mobile device by a user, as well as to provide various scenarios for which JSSlow might have an effect.
 The tasks were split broadly among 2 categories: low interactivity tasks, and high interactivity tasks.
 What we are trying to capture with these categories is the level of interaction the user will have with JavaScript.
 The sorts of interaction in low interactivity sites are generally restricted to tasks of the form of leaving a comment, or navigating to a certain part of a site, if the navigation is implemented in JavaScript.
 High interactivity tasks are ones in which the user is constantly interacting with the script in some way, such as with controls in a game.
-Because of the interactivity in all of the used sites, JavaScript events would be triggered during the study, unlike the offline study.

 CNN and Facebook were selected as low interactivity tasks that are representative of common sites that users visit on their mobile devices.
 CNN stands in for news and blog-type sites, while Facebook is the exemplar of a social network site.
-Users would visit the mobile web version of each page.

 High interactivity tasks were harder to find, as JavaScript is still relatively new to interactive applications, and browsers do not necessarily implement the same subsets of JavaScript technologies, or with similar performance (Internet Explorer, for example, does not perform well on WebGL benchmarks).
 Additionally, there are relatively few JavaScript applications that are written to be used with a mobile interface.
-For these reasons, we chose a very simple application for users-a game of "Snake" written in HTML5 .
-The game is controlled by a user swiping the screen in the direction they want the snake to move, with the stipulation that the snake can only ever make $90^{\circ}$ turns.
+For these reasons, we chose a very simple application for users-a game of "Snake" written in HTML53.
+The game is controlled by a user swiping the screen in the direction they want the snake to move, with the stipulation that the snake can only ever make 90° turns.